 - Based at the University of Otago in Dunedin, South Island, New Zealand

 - Pre-requisites: 3.25 GPA.
 Applicants should have prior coursework in the subjects they intend to study on the program and must articulate clear reasons for advanced study of these subjects in New Zealand.
 Applicants should also describe their interest in studying the peoples and cultures of New Zealand.

 - While on the program students are required to take at least one class focused on the peoples and cultures of New Zealand

 - All applicants must have completed at least three semesters at a four-year college or university at the time of application.

 - Live in student flats

-The University of Otago is the oldest University in New Zealand, and has four campuses in four different cities.
-SLU students are able to study at the Dunedin campus on New Zealand’s south island during the fall or spring semester.
+The University of Otago is the oldest University in New Zealand and has four campuses in four different cities.
+SLU students study at the Dunedin campus on New Zealand’s south island during the fall or spring semester.
 Dunedin is a coastal city located in the southernmost Otago province.
 It is home to the only mainland breeding colony of the Albatross.

 Otago Course Search: http://www.otago.ac.nz/courses/subjects/

 While searching for courses (papers), remember Semester One in New Zealand runs from February - June and Semester Two runs from July to November.